 Empowering family physicians and primary care through evidence

-Through a joint collaboration between a small group of physicians from the University of Alberta in 2009 to now, a full interdisciplinary group of pharmacists, nurses, and family physicians, the ACFP and PEER have developed an award-winning Evidence & CPD program that aims to inspire and equip clinicians to use the best evidence for shared-informed decision making with their patients.
+Through a joint collaboration between a small group of physicians from the University of Alberta in 2009, a full interdisciplinary group of pharmacists, nurses, and family physicians, the ACFP and PEER developed an award-winning Evidence & CPD program that aimed to inspire and equip clinicians to use the best evidence for shared-informed decision making with their patients.

-The Evidence & CPD program is a physician-led and taught education project that is free from industry bias and based on the best available evidence.
-The absence of industry funding or participation in the planning and program development is one of the distinguishing factors of the Evidence & CPD program.
+The Evidence & CPD program was a physician-led and taught education project that is free from industry bias and based on the best available evidence.
+The absence of industry funding or participation in the planning and program development was one of the distinguishing factors of the Evidence & CPD program.

 PEER-produced materials are trusted resources that family physicians and primary care practitioners can count on to be relevant, pragmatic, and applicable.

 The ACFP’s Evidence and CPD program started in 2009 with the introduction of Tools for Practice.
-The Tools for Practice is a certified library on ACFP’s GoMainpro learning platform.
-Revenue from GoMainpro helps subsidize the entire program.
+The Tools for Practice was a certified library on ACFP’s GoMainpro learning platform.
+Revenue from GoMainpro helped subsidize the entire program.

 In late 2010, the Evidence and CPD Roadshows were introduced to take mini-conferences to rural communities and Primary Care Networks (PCN) around Alberta.

 To help maintain a growing academic detailing program, the Best Practice Support Visits became part of the program in 2011.

 Finally, in 2012, the first Practical Evidence for Informed Practice Conference (a large, Alberta-based two-day CPD event) was created.
 Together, these four components form a comprehensive family physician-run continuing professional development program for an entire province.

 The program is focused on evidence-based practice with all content derived from the highest-level research available.